radicaled/dart-tools/README.md

 Various tools for Dart support in Atom.

-**NOTE**: very alpha quality
+**NOTE**: somewhat alpha quality

 Features
 ========

-* Lints the current Dart file, on change, when a pubspec.yaml file exists at project root. (see note section)
+* Lints the current Dart file when a pubspec.yaml file exists at project root. (see note section)
-* Lints the current Dart file via command palette. (see note section)
-* Formats the current Dart file via command palette, supporting both whitespace-only and code transformation.
+* Formats the current Dart file via command palette
 * Automatic and manual "pub get."
 * Putting a cursor within an analysis error quickly shows the problem text
-* Autocomplete, via the `autocomplete-plus` package.
+* Basic autocomplete, via the `autocomplete-plus` package.

 Available Commands
 ==================